jim45002/torrc_util/README.md

 </ul>

-Only 2-letter country abbreviations and IPv4 node addresses are supported for node identities.
+Only 2-letter country abbreviations, IPv4 and IPv6 node addresses are supported for node identities.
 See https://2019.www.torproject.org/docs/tor-manual.html.en for complete descritpion of these options.

 # Build Instructions
 This source code was built using the cmake build tool.
-How to build and usage instructions will be added to this repository soon.
-If you would like to build and run the application and have questions contact the Bitmessage address BM-2cWzE6TNpMDuaA9ZcLubBfxderyTsnKQ8n or email hotmethods@protonmail.com with any questions.
-This is a new repository so, please be patient.
+The instrutions below may also work on Debian.
+If you have questions contact the Bitmessage address BM-2cWzE6TNpMDuaA9ZcLubBfxderyTsnKQ8n or email hotmethods@protonmail.com with any questions.

+To build torrc_util on Ubuntu Linux install you'll need Qt5, MarbleWigdet, and Curl:

+<b>Qt5</b>: To install Qt5 go to https://www.qt.io/download and follow the download instructions

+<b>MarbleWidget</b>: Marble can be downloaded at https://github.com/KDE/marble (note: Marble depends on Qt5, make sure the Marble CMakeLists.txt points to your downloaded Qt5) Cmake will give an error if it's not able to find the Qt5 libs.
+You'll probably need to specify the location in your CMake file.
+The easiest way to do this is by using cmake-gui tool.
+Cmake-gui can be installed on Ubuntu at the command line using 'sudo apt install cmake-gui', use cmake-gui just as cmake is used.

+<b>Curl</b>: Curl comes with the default Ubuntu installation.
+It can be installed at the command line using 'sudo apt install curl'

+<b>torrc_util</b>: Torrc_util uses the cmake build tool.
+The easist way to build it is by using the cmake-gui tool mentioed above.
+If Marble widget or Qt5 isn't picked up in your system paths, cmake-gui will allow you to set these paths in the gui.
+Curl should already be in the system path, you can verfy this by typing '/usr/bin/curl --version' at the command line and pressing enter.

+If you find that these instruction are incomplete please feel free to contact the email or bitmessage address above.